zenika-open-source/immutadot/README.md

 ## Installation

-immutad●t is available on [npm repository](https://www.npmjs.com/package/immutadot).
+immutadot is available on [npm repository](https://www.npmjs.com/package/immutadot).

 using yarn: